bithuman-ai/sdk-examples-python/basic_usage/README.md

 ## How It Works

 The example demonstrates:
-1. Initializing the Bithuman Runtime with your API token
+1. Initializing the Bithuman Runtime with your API secret
 2. Setting up audio and video players
 3. Processing audio input and rendering the avatar's response
 4. Handling user interactions